There is a single major motivation behind buying life insurance: to financially protect your family in the event of your death.

 Some types of life insurance actually grow in value over time.

-One example is a universal life insurance policy which has an increasing death benefit the longer you keep it.
+One example is a universal life insurance policy that has an increasing death benefit the longer you keep it.

 This means that the final death benefit can sometimes be higher than expected when you bought the policy.